How To Stop Drinking Alcohol?

 Alcohol calories in excess can cause weight gain.
 People who regularly consume moderate to large amounts of alcohol can lose excess weight more readily.
 When you stop drinking alcohol, you could experience fewer desires for food.

-Will ascites go away if I stop drinking?
+Will ascites go away if I Stop Drinking Alcohol?

 Avoiding smoking, exercising, eating less salt, and drinking no alcohol at all will help avoid cirrhosis or cancer that can cause ascites.
 Although ascites cannot be cured, lifestyle modifications and treatments may lessen problems.